azarboon/ai-powered-cdk-best-practices/README.md

 ### Integration Test

 A sample payload has been provided in `test\sample-webhook-payload.json` for integration testing.
 Ensure that the header `X-GitHub-Event=push` is set.
+Since a secret is involved, ensure that the X-Hub-Signature-256 header is set correctly.
+I recommend creating a sample webhook from GitHub to validate the configuration before proceeding.

 Additionally, there may be checks such as matching `owner/repo` with the environment variables in `.env`.
 Refer to the schema used by API Gateway for request validation (i.e., `requestModels` in `lib\github-monitor-stack.ts`), as well as any further validations implemented in `lambda\processor.ts`.